doombubbles/bg3-mods/README.md

 **The Mental Cloth** - Combines most of the effects of The Cunning Cloth, The Lucid Cloth, and The Splendid Cloth.
 Combine using a Thread of Uninhibited Kushigo dropped by Oprheus' Honour Guard.

 **The Universal Cloth** - Combines most of the effects of The Physical Cloth and The Mental Cloth.
-Combine using a Thread of Uninhibited Kushigo, and supply the final power up using the Orphic Ring (WIP acquiring this while siding with him).
+Combine using a Thread of Uninhibited Kushigo, and supply the final power up using the Orphic Ring (loot).

 **Portent Robe** - Version of the Potent Robe that scales with Intelligence instead of Charisma.
 Can be created from the Potent Robe by combining using a 'Potent Rope' sold by Mattis at Last Light Inn.